 When it comes time to release (shake out) the reef, you basically point back into the wind and reverse the process.
 First, untie the reef gaskets.
 Uncleat both the main halyard and the reefing line and then ease out the reefing line while you hoist the head of the mainsail back to full height.
 The leach cringle won’t need any help coming loose.
 Cleat off the halyard and you’re done.

 It’s been a couple of years since I rigged this setup and it’s worked well until just recently.
 I had the mainsail reefed for 25-30 mph winds when a stronger gust hit us.
 The sailboat heeled over for a second, then BANG! and the reefing line went slack.
-The force on the dead end of the reefing line was more than the rivets could take that hold the eye strap to the boom and they sheared off completely as you can see below.
+The force on the dead end of the reefing line was more than the rivets could take that held the eye strap to the boom and they sheared off completely as you can see below.

-In hindsight, the angle of the reefing line to the eye strap wan’t optimal and it apparently caused enough leverage on the ends of the eye strap to pry the heads off the rivets.
+In hindsight, the angle of the reefing line to the eye strap wasn’t optimal and it apparently caused enough leverage on the ends of the eye strap to pry the heads off the rivets.

-To make for a better angle on the eye strap and to transfer more of the force to pulling the sail downward and less force pulling aft, I mounted a new eye strap parallel to the boom (instead of perpendicular as before) about a foot forward and also moved the cheek block forward.
+To make a better angle on the eye strap and to transfer more of the force to pulling the sail downward and less force pulling aft, I mounted a new eye strap parallel to the boom (instead of perpendicular as before) about a foot forward and also moved the cheek block forward.

-I also used stainless steel sheet metal screws this time instead of rivets.
+I also used stainless steel tapping screws this time instead of rivets.
 This required moving the outhaul and topping lift cleats aft, but the new arrangement works better all around than before.
 If you’re setting up a jiffy reefing line for the first time, I recommend you use locations like this instead of my original arrangement.